Kurdish population of Nashville: International

 Nashville is deigned as one of the few international locations where Kurds can cast their ballots in Iraqi elections.
 In 2005, Kurds were able to vote in democratic elections for Iraq as long as they were able to prove Iraqi citizenship and US residency.
 Prior to the vote for the independence of Kurdistan, many Kurds protested in downtown Nashville against the Iraqi government and advocating for a Kurdish nationstate.

 Controversy

 Gang violence

 In the late 1990s and early 2000s, a Kurdish gang—Kurdish Pride Gang—formed.
 By 2006, the Nashville police had designated 24 individuals as members and many arrests were made for their violence.
 However, the Kurdish community strongly rebuked the gang and urged for peace led by leaders in the community including a college professor and Nawzad Hawrami, the director of the Salahadeen Center.
 These actions in conjunction with anti-gang related policing in 2012 disrupted Kurdish Pride.
-While it was believed that the gang activity lessened following these actions, in 2018, the first Kurdish police officer was arrested for allegedly being apart of Kurdish Pride.
+While it was believed that the gang activity lessened following these actions, in 2018, the first Kurdish police officer was arrested for allegedly being a part of Kurdish Pride.
 Metro Police have not given numbers at how many members still exist.